Mupu/jai_odbc/README.md

     b_exists:= text.count > 0; // DONT prefix with types or whatever

-    prefixed_text:= tprint("HAHA: %\n", text); // always name variables smth usefull.
+    prefixed_text:= tprint("HAHA: %\n", text); // always name variables something usefull.
 And do not abbriviate. for value: 1..8 { // you can use 'it' though. just name it if its a bigger function so you dont have to scroll if value == {
             case 1; return....